 % of Total Sales: SELECT Total Sales / (SELECT Total Sales BY ALL OTHER WITHOUT PF)

-In this example, the denominator Total Sales metric has the “BY ALL OTHER WITHOUT PF” clauses which ensure the denominator value is the overall Total Sales value will not be affected by any parent filters, as depicted above.
-The Product category and Date range filters only affect the numerator Total Sales metric, which leads to the changing % of Total Sales.
+In this example, Total Sales is divided by itself.
+However, the denominator metric will not be affected by any parent filters, as depicted above.
+The Product category and Date range filters only affects the numerator Total Sales metric, which leads to the changing % of Total Sales.

 % of Total Sales: SELECT Total Sales / (SELECT Total Sales BY ALL OTHER WITHOUT PF EXCEPT Date (Date))